 - The secret to knowing where some of the best risk-mitigation opportunities are hidden

 - How to achieve quick frontline wins

-- Ways to build credibility through organisational alignment
+- Ways to build credibility through organizational alignment

 - The importance of repeating what you think others know about ERM

 It may seem a silly question, but do you know what your frontline does?
 If you answered “no” or “I’m not sure,” then it’s unlikely that you can know what the true pain points of the frontlines are.

 As discussed previously, frontline staff are process owners who play a critical role in risk mitigation since they’re the “eyes and ears” of the enterprise.
 The frontlines provide key services that enable your business to function, but the challenge is in creating the right social norms to welcome honest feedback and encourage the contribution of ideas.
 Only then, can the best opportunities for risk mitigation be uncovered and leveraged effectively for threat prevention.